 The primary purpose of all life insurance is to provide a benefit to people you choose (called “beneficiaries”) upon your death.
 Typically, these are people who depend upon your income to meet their daily needs.

 There are two types of life insurance: term and permanent.
 Term insurance covers you only for a specified time period — 10, 20 or 30 years, for example.

 Permanent insurance is as it sounds — coverage that remains in place until you die.
-In addition, permanent life insurance can be a financial tool that can help you build wealth and a cash reserve to use during your lifetime.
+In addition, permanent life insurance can be a financial tool that can help you build wealth and accumulate cash value to use during your lifetime.